goethan/Udacity_Projects/Data_Analyst_Project_6_D3/Readme.md

 **Feedback:**

 1. Comment and Suggestions:
-  - Comment: The chart appears to be very noisy without a consistent pattern.
+  - Comment: The chart appears to give very noisy information without a consistent pattern.
 Based on your chart, the audience would not know why you want to distinguish between blue chip and non blue chip firms.
   - Suggestions: It would be much better if you could focus on something simple.
 Please try to convey to the audience a clear idea of certain pattern in your chart.
 For example, I am interested in whether higher fraction of blue chip firms have better performance compared to the non blue chip firms.

 ## Third Try:

-Objective: I use grouped bar chart to examine whether blue chip firms perform better compared to non blue chip firms.
+Objective: I use grouped bar chart to examine whether there is higher fraction of blue chip firms which outperform the SSE Index than that of non blue chip firms.

 **Features:**